codesharedot/qtum-price-ruby/README.md

-# quickx-protocol price
+# trade-token-x price

-Gets the quickx-protocol price with Python (from JSON).
+Gets the trade-token-x price with Python (from JSON).

 https://pythonbasics.org